Concerned about the Equifax breach? Check out our FAQ to learn more about the breach and how to protect yourself.

 - Sign up for alerts.
 F&M Bank has created a variety of email or text alerts that can signal unusual behavior (going over a financial limit, for example) on the account that’s linked to your debit card.

 - Take time to sign.
 It’s cheaper for merchants if you enter your PIN, which is why card terminals bring up the PIN page as a default.
-But selecting “credit” and then signing for a debit purchase not only protects you from data thieves, but activates Visa’s zero-liability promise.
+But selecting “credit” and then signing for a debit purchase not only protects you from data thieves, but activates Mastercard’s zero-liability promise.

 - Keep your PIN private.
 If you do use a PIN, take care that you don’t inadvertently hand it over to strangers.
 Use your body to block others’ view as you enter a PIN, and decline a clerk’s offer to enter the PIN for you.
 Also, don’t keep a written version of your PIN with your card; memorize the number instead.

 - Look over your statement.
 It seems like a no-brainer, but lots of people skip this crucial step.
 Reviewing your monthly account statements only takes a few minutes, and it’s the best way to ensure that you are the only one using your debit card.

 Using the Internet to shop, do business and bank is a way of life for most of us.
 To protect yourself in cyberspace:

 - Rethink your passwords.
 Don’t use the same passwords for everything.
 If data thieves steal your password, they can access any other sites and accounts that use the same password.
 Yikes!
 Make unique passwords for all of your accounts, and keep them in a safe place.